Best Raspberry Pi Kits for Retro Gaming (2025 Buyer’s Guide)

 2. Vilros Raspberry Pi 4 Complete Gaming Kit – $89

-Vilros Raspberry Pi 4 gaming kit with controllers and accessories
+Vilros Raspberry Pi 4 Complete Gaming Kit with wireless controllers and transparent case

 Best For: First-time users wanting a complete plug-and-play retro gaming solution